 - Some shorter care receivers may need a footstool to avoid pain and reduced blood flow to the legs.

 - For most people, brighter is more cheerful; for those with reduced vision, it is essential.

 - Include care receiver in family meals whenever possible.

-- But also realize that if s/he feels uncomfortable because of changing needs at the table, s/he may prefer to dine alone, joining the family, perhaps for just a beverage.
+- But also realize that if they feel uncomfortable because of changing needs at the table, they may prefer to dine alone, joining the family, perhaps for just a beverage.

 - Adjust to his/her needs.

 - Take care of spills with tact; have a towel nearby but out of sight.

 - Provide “shirt savers” or “dress savers” at every meal if spills are frequent: